Show up for yourself

 Just as your breath is influenced by your thoughts and emotions, your thoughts and emotions are influenced by your breath.
 For example, when you’re anxious, worried and upset, your breathing becomes faster.
 If you then consciously slow your breathing down to a gentle wave-like pattern, you can soothe your nerves, settle your thoughts and calm yourself down.

-The following are four breathing techniques to help you feel calm through lockdown.
+The following are four breathing techniques to help you feel calm.
 They work by lengthening the exhalation, which makes your parasympathetic nervous system become more engaged and active – part of the autonomic nervous system that turns of stress – helping you to feel relaxed.

 It’s important to note that these should only be practiced if you’re feeling well and have no conditions that affect your breathing.
 When practicing them, if you start to feel dizzy or your breath becomes compromised at any point, stop straight away and return to the natural rhythm of your breath.

 ‘Four-seven-eight’ is a simple rhythmic breathing technique developed by Dr Andrew Weil, that promotes deep relaxation.